chezmoidotsh/arcane/projects/nex.rpi/README.md

   **Why is it mission-critical?** This is not mission-critical, but it covenient to have a single page with all services hosted on the device that must not be shut down.

+* **Synchronized IaC** *based on [crossplane](https://crossplane.io)*: Provides a way to manage cloud/3rd party services using the same IaC tools.

+  **Why is it mission-critical?** It ensures that all external services are managed using the same tools and processes, and can be easily audited.

 ## 🚀 How to use / How to develop on it

 > \[!WARNING]